-Pharmacies should have someone who is responsible for establishing and documenting a plan to meet Medicare Program requirements.
+Pharmacies should have someone who is responsible for establishing and documenting a plan to meet Medicare, Medicaid, and other applicable state and federal requirements.
 Pharmacies should communicate the plan and any means of enforcing the plan to all employees.

-Refer to the Centers for Medicare & Medicaid Services (CMS) website, CMS.gov, for a complete list of compliance program requirements.
+Refer to the Centers for Medicare & Medicaid Services (CMS) website, CMS.gov, for a complete list of Medicare compliance program requirements.

-FRAUD, WASTE AND ABUSE (FWA)
+Fraud, Waste and Abuse (FWA)

-"Fraud," "Waste" and "Abuse" or "FWA" means an inappropriate use of health care benefits or Benefit Plan in connection with the Pharmacy's delivery of, billing of, claiming of, or payment for Prescription Drug Services, items or supplies.
-Fraud may be perpetrated by a Pharmacy, Covered Person, Prescribing Provider and/ or other individual or entity involved in the production, distribution, prescribing, ordering, dispensing or receiving of Prescription Drug Services, items or supplies.
+"Fraud," "Waste" and "Abuse" or "FWA" means an inappropriate use of health care benefits or Benefit Plan in connection with the Pharmacy's delivery of or billing, claims or payment for Prescription Drug Services, items or supplies.
+Fraud may be perpetrated by a Pharmacy, Covered Person, Prescribing Provider and/or other individual or entity involved in the production, distribution, prescribing, ordering, dispensing or receiving of Prescription Drug Services, items or supplies.
 Fraudulent acts committed by other parties do not absolve the Pharmacy's responsibility for the integrity of delivery, billing, claims or payment for Prescription Drug Services, items or supplies.